tapir-test/tapir-website/_docs/usingtapir/Archetypes.md

 permalink: /docs/usingtapir/archetypes/
 ---

-Tapir provides Maven Archetypes in order to setup modules in no time.
+<i>tapir</i> provides Maven Archetypes in order to setup modules in no time.
 You can either run the archetypes from Eclipse or from command-line.

 # Using an archetype